 - In collaboration with R&D Quality Services and Improvement, identify and communicate needs within supported functions for process improvement.
 Engage R&D Quality Services and Improvement to lead and support Operational Excellence initiatives such as Six Sigma and Kaizen events.

-- Minimum 15 years of increasing responsibility in the pharmaceutical industry
+- Minimum 12 years of increasing responsibility in pharmaceutical, GCP- and/or GPvP related Quality environment.

 - Experience in managing complex organizational compliance issues and in identifying and implementing organization-wide compliance initiatives